Car longevity

-Car longevity is of interest to many car owners and includes several things: maximum service life in either mileage or time (duration), relationship of components to this lifespan, identification of factors that might afford control in extending the lifespan.
-Barring an accidental end to the lifespan, a car would have a life constrained by the earliest part to fail.
+Car longevity refers to an automobile's maximum service life in either mileage or time (duration).
+It includes the relationship of components to this lifespan and the identification of factors that might afford control in extending the lifespan.
+Barring a severe accident, a car would have a service life constrained by the earliest part to fail.
+Longevity is of interest to many car owners.

 Background

 An automobile is a highly engineered collection of complex components, each of which has its own lifespan and longevity characteristics.
 The MTBF (mean time between failures) of some components is expected to be smaller than the life of the car, as the replacement of these is considered part of regular maintenance.
 Other components, which typically experience less wear, are expected to have a longer life; however, a large longevity may very well require replacement of several of these, raising issues of economics.
 If all components are repairable, then there is no upper limit to the vehicle's longevity if, as with the Ship of Theseus, we believe it still the same vehicle after it has none of its original parts.